haru24884/haru24884/README.md

 - 👋 Hi, I’m Haru
-- I’m interested in design and naking somethig fascinated!
+- I’m interested in design and making somethig fascinated!

 <!---
 haru24884/haru24884 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.